X-ray tube: Coolidge tube (hot cathode tube)

 In the Coolidge tube, the electrons are produced by thermionic effect from a tungsten filament heated by an electric current.
 The filament is the cathode of the tube.
-The high voltage potential is between the cathode and the anode, the electrons are thus accelerated, and then hit the anode.
+The high voltage potential is between the cathode and the anode, the electrons are thus accelerated, then hit the anode.

 There are two designs: end-window tubes and side-window tubes.
 End window tubes usually have "transmission target" which is thin enough to allow X-rays to pass through the target (X-rays are emitted in the same direction as the electrons are moving.)
 In one common type of end-window tube, the filament is around the anode ("annular" or ring-shaped), the electrons have a curved path (half of a toroid).

 What is special about side-window tubes is an electrostatic lens is used to focus the beam onto a very small spot on the anode.
 The anode is specially designed to dissipate the heat and wear resulting from this intense focused barrage of electrons.
-The anode is precisely angled at 1-20 degrees off perpendicular to the electron current so as to allow the escape of some of the X-ray photons which are emitted perpendicular to the direction of the electron current.
-The anode is usually made out of tungsten or molybdenum.
+The anode is precisely angled at 1-20 degrees off perpendicular to the electron current to allow the escape of some of the X-ray photons which are emitted perpendicular to the direction of the electron current.
+The anode is usually made of tungsten or molybdenum.
 The tube has a window designed for escape of the generated X-ray photons.

 The power of a Coolidge tube usually ranges from 0.1 to 18 kW.